Bira/octopus-carnival/_posts/2022-01-16-slaughterstone-construct.md

 eviscerator.
 It's a Level 11 Elite Brute with 276 HP.

-Slicers have pretty much the same attacks and traits as eviscerators, with smaller numbers due to the leve difference.
+Slicers have pretty much the same attacks and traits as eviscerators, with smaller numbers due to the level difference.
 Their Bladestorm is supposed to be an encounter power that recharges when the slicer is first bloodied, despite the "at-will" tag on it.